zkiss/kb-codex/README.md

 ## Knowledge Bases

 - Create and list knowledge bases, upload `.txt`/`.md` files, and store chunk embeddings in the vector DB.
-- A simple web UI is available at `/kbs.html`.
+- A simple web UI is available at `/kbs.html` which supports drag-and-drop file uploads.

 ### API Endpoints